 If the Hue Sync app doesn't quite do what you're looking for, or you need something on your phone to match your smart cycles with the beats of your music, then Huegasm, Hue Disco, and iLightShow are all worth a look.

-9. Cycle through scenes dynamically
+10. Cycle through scenes dynamically

-One of our favourites is OnSwitch for Android and iOS (which also works with Lifx bulbs, by the way); it lets you cycle through all kinds of dynamic scenes, from flickering candlelight to colourful strobe lighting.
+One of our favorites is OnSwitch for Android and iOS (which also works with Lifx bulbs, by the way); it lets you cycle through all kinds of dynamic scenes, from flickering candlelight to colorful strobe lighting.

-10. Adjust lights based on the daylight
+11. Adjust lights based on the daylight

 Via the Hue Labs entry in the Explore tab of the Hue app you can access some experimental features that the development team is playing around with ‚Äď like the option to have routines be dependent on the available daylight.

-11. Cycle through colours automatically
+12. Cycle through colors automatically

-If you've got colour Hue bulbs somewhere in your setup, then you can use the Living scenes formula from the Hue Labs section of the app to cycle through different shades automatically.
+If you've got color Hue bulbs somewhere in your setup, then you can use the Living scenes formula from the Hue Labs section of the app to cycle through different shades automatically.

-12. Scare away burglars with randomised lighting
+13. Scare away burglars with randomised lighting

 This is most helpful when you're away from home, because you can set times for your Hue lights to come on and off, with a little bit of randomness introduced to make any potential burglars think you're still in the house.

-13. Get social media notifications via your lights
+14. Get social media notifications via your lights

 Philips Hue is a fully paid up member of the IFTTT (If This Then That) club, a service that connects different apps and platforms together (from Facebook to Dropbox to Fitbit).
 It means you can expand Hue's capabilities with a host of extra triggers and actions that IFTTT refers to as applets.

-14. Get weather warnings via your lights
+15. Get weather warnings via your lights